digital wet signature Main illustration for Malbek blog

-Wet Signature – Can you Include it in a Digital Contracting Workflow?
+Wet Signature vs E-sign – When Can You Switch to a Digital Signature Workflow?

 A wet signature, also known as a physical signature, refers to the traditional method of signing a document with a pen, leaving behind an ink impression on the paper.
 This age-old practice has been the standard for legally binding agreements, serving as a symbol of authenticity and consent.
 However, with the advent of technology, digital and electronic signatures have emerged as viable alternatives to the traditional wet signature.

-The rise of digital and electronic signatures has revolutionized the way contracts are executed, offering a more efficient and secure method of obtaining legally binding agreements.
+The rise of digital and electronic signatures has rchanged the way that contracts are executed, offering a more efficient and secure method of obtaining legally binding agreements.
 These modern signature solutions have gained widespread acceptance, challenging the dominance of the wet signature in the business world.

 In this article, we look at the wet signature meaning, its historical significance, and delve into the topic of electronic signature vs wet signature.